Sjors/nado-book/taproot/activation.md

 The significance of 2,016 is that signaling happens in periods of 2,016 blocks, which is the number of blocks in a single difficulty adjustment period, or retarget period.^[<https://en.bitcoin.it/wiki/Difficulty>] In the diagram above, each arrow represents one signaling period.
 The looping arrows indicate when the state stays the same — for example, when a soft fork is `DEFINED` (meaning the node knows about it, but there's no signaling yet), it'll stay that way if the MTP^[MTP stands for Median Time Past, and it refers to the middle block of the last 11 blocks.
 This is a mechanism used to discourage miners from gaming the timestamp in each block.] is still below starttime.
 When it's at or after starttime, the state jumps to `STARTED`.
 It stays there pending signaling.
 For each period — say every two weeks — we check if enough blocks are signaling.
 If so, we move to the next phase, which is `LOCKED_IN`.
 If not, and if timeout is reached, we move to `FAILED`. `LOCKED_IN` is a grace period where the new rules don't yet apply, but after two weeks, the soft fork is `ACTIVE` and the rules do apply.
 This process renders the example of being reckless above essentially harmless.

-This decision to have a standard soft fork activation process is the result of BIP 9,^[<https://github.com/bitcoin/bips/blob/master/bip-0009.mediawiki>] which also allows the deployment of soft forks in parallel.
-It hands control of upgrade activation to miners, and it requires a support threshold of 95 percent for a soft fork activation to succeed.
+This decision to have a standard soft fork activation process allows the deployment of soft forks in parallel.
+It temporarily hands control of upgrade activation to miners, and it requires a signaling readiness of 95 percent for a soft fork activation to succeed.

 BIP 9 was used succesfully to deploy the CSV and SegWit soft forks, and it could've been used for Taproot as well.
 The first deployment went smoothly, but the second one involved a lot drama and took much longer than many people considered necessary.
 This led to worries that perhaps BIP 9 isn't a future-proof deployment mechanism.
 As a result, several other mechanisms were proposed, along with variations on those mechanisms.